Wamacava/blinkingLedRpi0/README.txt

 Following https://medium.com/@au42/the-useful-raspberrypi-cross-compile-guide-ea56054de187
 In this directory do:

-1) Clone tools:
+1) Clone this repo in the proper location and cd to the project directory

+2) In project directory clone tools:

 $ git clone https://github.com/raspberrypi/tools.git

-2) change your compiler path in toolchain-rpi.cmake

-3) run $ cmake . -DCMAKE_TOOLCHAIN_FILE=toolchain-rpi.cmake

-4) run $ make
+3) run make application script
+$./make-application.sh

+4) Copy the missing library to you raspberry pi (change IP in command)
-5) scp include/libstdc++.so.6 root@192.168.0.60:/usr/lib/
+$ scp include/libstdc++.so.6 root@192.168.0.60:/usr/lib/

+5) Copy compiled program to raspberry pi (change IP in command)
-6) scp blinkLed root@192.168.0.60:/home/root/
+$ scp blinkLed root@192.168.0.60:/usr/bin/

-7) run program on rpi
+6) run program on rpi
+$ blinking-service